19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Backgrounds.md

 ## Flavor
 It can be whatever you want.
 It does not provide any additional benefits, but it does determine what knowledge your character would have in the world.
 A scholar would know a lot about history, while a street kid would know who the power players in the undercity are.

-Backgrounds do not provide [Advantage](../Game%20Procedures/Dice%20Rolls/Advantage.md) on any [Checks](../Game%20Procedures/Check.md).
-They are only used for determining what knowledge of the world your PC would have and your [Favored Ability](Favored%20Ability.md).
+Backgrounds are also used for determining what knowledge of the world your PC would have and your [Favored Ability](Favored%20Ability.md).
 If your favored ability is [Intelligence](Chosen%20Statistics/Intelligence.md), you can also know 2 ancient languages.
 (See [Ancestry](Ancenstries/Ancestry.md))

 Feel free to choose one, roll on a table, or make a custom background with your GM’s blessing.
 ## Example Table